You are here > Home / Building Capacity

 Who are we looking for?
 We are looking for smart students who are interested in further study and research.
 While we mostly do economic research, we are not necessarily seeking economics students.
 Students should have a strong background in economics, mathematics, statistics, geography or a similar field.
 Internships typically last around twelve weeks over the summer months, though this is flexible.
 Interns work a paid 40 hour week at our Wellington office.

-Current recipients of summer internships: Over the 2014-15 summer Motu had three summer interns: Nathan Chappell, Victoria Larsen and Campbell Will.
+Current recipients of summer internships: Over the 2013-14 summer Motu had three summer interns: Nathan Chappell, Victoria Larsen and Campbell Will.
 Nathan joined Motu from the University of Canterbury, and worked with Izi Sin on a project looking at how social networks affect labour market outcomes, and in particular the effects of iwi-ties for Māori.
 Victoria worked with Adam Jaffe on a project examining how Marsden grant recipients compare to those who applied but were denied a grant.
 Campbell is working with Suzi Kerr on her project “Understanding the relationship between household characteristics and GHG emissions from consumption”.
-Both Vicky and Campbell will return to the University of Otago to complete their honours degrees in economics in 2014, while Nathan will complete his at the University of Canterbury.
+Both Vicky and Campbell returned to the University of Otago to complete their honours degrees in economics in 2014, while Nathan will complete his at the University of Canterbury before rejoining Motu as an RA in 2015.

 Applications for 2014/15 are currently open.
 See our Vacancies page for more information and to apply for the 2014/15 summer.